jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So there you are, on Main Street, looking up today, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 You ask if Fox News is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?
 The questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If so, why does my "green" obsessed company force me to drive to work every day?

 It's all very confusing and emotional.
 Yet you have to pick sides.
 After all, you're part of the player god as much as anyone else.
 Wouldn't it be cool if a philosophy showed you the difference between good and bad politics today?
 It is cool; it's calming to understand politics.
 And it's one reason why I wrote this book.
 So I, and whoever reads it, can better understand what's wrong with our society today.
 I also wrote this book to create a new philosophy.
-One that will upgrade our civilization, Main Street can finally enjoy the greater productivity, dignity, and freedom, of the glorious Information Age.
+One that will upgrade our civilization, Main Street can finally enjoy the greater productivity, dignity, and freedom, of the glorious Internet Age.
 We will once we undestand good politics is controlling the levers of power.

 ## Your Politics Is Hard to See, Because You Are Changing